safesoftware/FMETraining/ServerAuthoring1Basics/Exercise1.md

 There are many departments within the city, and one of your tasks is to take the data from each department and merge it together into a single, corporate database.

-Because each department produces their datasets in a different format and style, you use FME for this task, and carry it out on a weekly basis.
+Because each department produces their datasets in a different format and style, you use FME for this task and carry it out on a weekly basis.

 One of the reasons for purchasing FME Server is to automate this procedure, so let's start implementing that.